kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 If client authentication is used, explicit authentication is reached before any application data, on either client or server side, is transmitted.

+Application Data MUST NOT be sent prior to sending the Finished message, except as specified in Section 2.3 of {{RFC8446}}.
+Note that while the client MAY send Application Data prior to receiving the server's last explicit Authentication message, any data sent at that point is, being sent to an implicitly authenticated peer.

 --- back